 return self.par[node]Adding path compression dramatically improves Union-Find's performance.
 What used to take O(n) per find now runs in practically constant time, thanks to the O(α(n)) inverse Ackermann bound.
 And the speedup comes from one extra line of code in find.

 Path halving is a lesser-known alternative to path compression that still gives you great performance.
-Instead of connecting every node directly to the root, path halving makes each node point to its grandparentas we move up the tree.
+Instead of connecting every node directly to the root, path halving makes each node point to its grandparent as we move up the tree.
 While we're looking for the root, we're also shortening the path for future operations.

 # Find with path halving - O(a(n))